Don’t know how to create a simple database in Excel? In this article, I will show how you can make a database in Excel in just simple 8 steps.

 Hence it’s of extreme importance to be able to arrange this dump in a much readable format – a format which at least vaguely looks like that theoretical concept that defined the phenomenon for this data.

 MS Office functions come in extremely handy when struggling in such situations.
 Access is the standard database you should be using, but it’s a little complicated to learn and master before that first business meeting of your life tomorrow.
-Excel on other hand is a little more familiar and easier to handle.
+Excel on the other hand is a little more familiar and easier to handle.